Roliveira12/EncurtadorDeLinks/README.md

 - [RabbitMQ](https://www.rabbitmq.com/) with [EasyNetQ Framework](https://github.com/EasyNetQ/EasyNetQ)

-## Architeture Used
+## Architecture Used
-- This project uses Clean Architeture in order to organize layers
+- This project uses Clean Architecture in order to organize layers

 ## Prerequisites

 Ensure you have the following components installed:
 - MakeFile ( You can proceed without this, but is cool )
 - [.NET 6 SDK](https://dotnet.microsoft.com/download) - for building and running the project.
-- [Docker](https://www.docker.com/get-started) - for running PostgreSQL and RabbitMQ containers and download images
+- [Docker](https://www.docker.com/get-started) - for running PostgreSQL and RabbitMQ containers and downloading images

-If you don't have Docker installed you can use the WSL2 with an Linux Distribution to run docker-compose
+If you don't have Docker installed you can use the WSL2 with a Linux Distribution to run docker-compose

 ## Setup